erickcastrillo/Diquis/docs/rails/UUID_AND_MULTITENANCY.md

 ## Overview

-This document describes the UUID primary key and multi-tenancy (ActsAsTenant) implementation in La Cantera Football.
+This document describes the UUID primary key and multi-tenancy (ActsAsTenant) implementation in Diquis Football.

 ## UUID Primary Keys